 Refund & Warranty Policies

 If you’re someone who imagines worst-case scenarios, you might be wondering what will happen if your treatment doesn’t go as planned.
 Let’s say you’re four months into your treatment and simply not seeing the progress you expected.
 Unfortunately, Candid will not offer a refund.
-But since they’re committed to customer satisfaction, their orthodontists will work with you to adjust your plan- free of charge.
 Remote Monitoring somewhat mitigates this issue by giving your orthodontist regular updates on your progress, so they can ensure that your treatment proceeds as expected.
+But if your smile doesn’t match the one from your treatment preview by the time you’re done with treatment, you can request a refinement—additional aligners to finish the job.
+If you’re approved, you won’t have to pay anything extra, but not everyone is approved.

 Even so, Remote Monitoring isn’t as intensive as in-office care.
 Your dentist will be hands-on – monitoring and adjusting (if necessary) your Invisalign treatment plan as you go along.
 They can add or remove attachments or create new aligners on the fly if necessary.
 Because of this, they’re more able to make course corrections mid-treatment.
-So, if you’re at any time dissatisfied with your progress, you can speak with your dentist about modifying your treatment plan.
+While dentists don’t usually offer refunds for Invisalign, in most cases, you won’t need one.
+And if you require any refinements to put the final touches on your smile, they won’t charge extra, as long as you have standard Invisalign Full treatment.

 Which Should You Choose?